Damages in Life Sciences Arbitrations

-For these reasons, it may be preferable to prepare a projection of ‘but-for’ sales based on standard approaches used in the biopharmaceutical industry.
+For these reasons, it may be preferable to prepare a projection of ‘but for’ sales based on standard approaches used in the biopharmaceutical industry.
 A ‘bottom-up’ forecast of sales in the product category may be prepared using past data on population, disease incidence and treatment rates, and projections for each of these values that may be available from independent third parties.
-Once category sales have been projected, the ‘but-for’ share of sales for the product can be applied.
-This may be determined using market research results related to anticipated physician prescribing behaviour.
+Once category sales have been projected, the ‘but for’ share of sales for the product can be applied.
+This may be determined using market research results relating to anticipated physician prescribing behaviour.

-Gregory K Bell, group vice president, leads Charles River Associates’ global life sciences practice, Andrew Tepperman is a vice president in the practice and Justin K Ho is an associate principal in the practice.
-The views expressed herein are the views and opinions of the authors and do not reflect or represent the views of Charles River Associates.
+Gregory K Bell, group vice president, leads Charles River Associates’ global life sciences practice, Andrew Tepperman is a vice president in the practice and Justin K Ho is a principal in the practice.

 Note that indication approval and associated usage instructions for one country need not imply a similar approval in other countries.